ferdysopian/auto-backup-utility/README.md

 2. Install Dropbox-Uploader:

-    Follow the instructions at [Dropbox-Uploader](https://github.com/andreafabrizi/Dropbox-Uploader) to install and configure Dropbox-Uploader.
+    Install and configure Dropbox-Uploader:

+    ```bash
+    chmod +x /path/to/dropbox_uploader.sh
+    /path/to/dropbox_uploader.sh
+    ```

-3. Create and configure the environment file:
+4. Create and configure the environment file:

     Create a file named `backup.conf` and add your configuration: